bconner22/eks-app/README.md

 Either:

-A Cloud9 instance with an admin IAM role attached
+An Amazon Linux Cloud9 instance with an admin IAM role named 'eksadmin' attached

 OR

-A Linux machine with an admin IAM role attached
+A Linux(RedHat/yum based) machine with an admin IAM named 'eksadmin' attached TODO case for multiple Linuxes

-OR

-Your local machine with admin AWS credentials

 ## How to use this repo